If you are eligible, you can book your COVID-19 vaccination online.

 The vaccination centre staff will check your details before you get your vaccine.
 The nurse or doctor will ask you some questions for your safety before you get a vaccine – you should answer these as accurately as possible.
 If you are attending the vaccination centre with someone who is unable to answer these questions, you will need to answer these questions for them.
 If you are unable to answer these questions we will be unable to give a vaccine and referral back to GP will be advised.

-You will be asked to wait for 15 minutes after your vaccination before you can go home.
+You may be asked to wait for 15 minutes after your vaccination before you can go home.
 Vaccination centre staff will give you a vaccine card.
 You should keep this safe and bring it back at your next appointment.

 You can now cancel your vaccination appointment online.